AtlasOfLivingAustralia/la-pipelines/README.md

 # Living Atlas Pipelines extensions [![Build Status](https://travis-ci.org/AtlasOfLivingAustralia/la-pipelines.svg?branch=master)](http://travis-ci.org/AtlasOfLivingAustralia/la-pipelines) [![Coverage Status](https://coveralls.io/repos/github/AtlasOfLivingAustralia/la-pipelines/badge.svg?branch=master)](https://coveralls.io/github/AtlasOfLivingAustralia/la-pipelines?branch=master)

+The aim of this project is to add functionality required by the Living Atlases to gbif/pipelines to
-This project is **proof of concept quality code** aimed at identifying work required to use of pipelines as a replacement to [biocache-store](https://github.com/AtlasOfLivingAustralia/biocache-store) for data ingress.
+facilitate the replacement to [biocache-store](https://github.com/AtlasOfLivingAustralia/biocache-store) for data ingress.

 ## Architecture

 For details on the GBIF implementation, see the [pipelines github repository](https://github.com/gbif/pipelines).
-This project is focussed on extension to that architecture to support use by the living atlases.
+This project is focussed on extensions to that architecture to support use by the Living Atlases.

 ![Pipelines](https://docs.google.com/drawings/d/e/2PACX-1vQhQSg5VFo2xRZfDhmvhKuNLUpyTOlW-t-m1fesJ2RElWorVPAEbnsZg_StJKh22mEcS4D28j_nPoTV/pub?w=960&h=720 "Pipelines")